-Here, in this place where the West stood together, let us -make a vow to our dead.
-Let us show them by our actions that we understand what they died for; let us say to them through our actions the words for which Mathew Ridgeway listened: "I will not fail thee nor forsake thee."
+Here, in this place where the West stood together, let us make a vow to our dead.
+Let us show them by our actions that we understand what they died for; let our actions say to them the words for which Mathew Ridgeway listened: "I will not fail thee nor forsake thee."